Consoles

 |

-The Linked OpCon’s list contains consoles that can be controlled from the current console.
+The OpCon's to be controlled list contains consoles which can be controlled from the controlling console. |

 Privileges

-Overriding of default Privileges
+Overriding of default privileges:

 There are separate sets of privileges for consoles and users.

-If Override Default Privileges is NOT selected and the console has NO privileges set, the user’s privileges will be used.
+If Override Default Privileges is not selected and the console has no privileges set, the user’s privileges will be used.

-If Override Default Privileges is NOT selected and the console has privileges set, only the privileges where both, the console and the user privileges are selected, will be used.
+If Override Default Privileges is not selected and the console has privileges set, only the privileges where both, the console and the user privileges are selected, will be used.

 OSD

-The administrator can override the default OSD settings for the specific Operator Console.
+Under the OSD tab you can override the default OSD settings for the specific Operator Console.
 See OSD for a detailed description of the OSD settings.

 Template Global Number

-The administrator can override the viewer global numbers of the populated layouts for the specific console.
+Under the Template Global Number tab you can override the viewer global numbers of the populated layouts for the specific console.
 Viewer global numbers are used to identify the viewer in the remote viewer actions.

 -